Andrew-Dickinson/photonic-etcher/README.md

 [![Issues][issues-shield]][issues-url]
 [![MIT License][license-shield]][license-url]

-Photonic Etcher is a web-based tool for converting gerber files into "printable" exposure files for Anycubic Photon SLA 3D printers.
+Photonic Etcher is a browser-based tool for converting gerber files into "printable" exposure files for Anycubic Photon SLA 3D printers.
 This allows you to use your SLA printer to do photo-lithography without the need for transparency sheets or a separate UV light source.

 ![An animated GIF showing how Photonic Etcher is used](/demo.gif?raw=true)